kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 Yes:

-- `PodCheckpoint` in the `checkpoint.k8s.io/v1alpha1` API group, namespace-scoped.
+- `PodCheckpoint` in the `node.k8s.io/v1alpha1` API group version, namespace-scoped.
 One object per checkpoint operation.
 Its `status.checkpointedPodTemplate` embeds a sanitized `PodTemplateSpec` captured from the source Pod; this is bounded by the size of a single Pod template (kilobyte-scale, well within the etcd per-object limit) and is written once when